Skip to main content

 Abstract

-The NVDA screen reader is a Python application embedded in a C++ program for performance reasons.
-Its features can be extended through addons that are also written in Python, so a way to debug both the core and the addons code is highly desirable.
+The NVDA screen reader is a Python application packaged with Py2exe, along with C++ extensions for low-level system access and improved performance.
+Its functionality can be expanded through addons that are also written in Python, which makes the ability to debug both the core and addon code highly desirable.

 Talk~ None of these topics